 What does GPES do?

 GPES will provide the data for all nationally sponsored initiatives that require data from GP clinical systems.
-In addition it will support and enable the NHS Information Centre’s new role as the single body authorised to conduct national data collections, as required by the Health and Social Care Act 2011.
+In addition it will support and enable the Health & Social Care Information Centre’s (HSCIC) role as the single body authorised to conduct national data collections, as required by the Health and Social Care Act 2012.

 What does Atos offer?

-Our service is integrated with NHS CFH National Infrastructure Services to ensure that Information Governance Security rules are appropriately applied to the system.
+Our service is integrated with HSCIC National Infrastructure Services to ensure that Information Governance Security rules are appropriately applied to the system.
 Thereby ensuring that correct and proper access to patient information is managed within the system at all times.

 What benefits does GPES bring?